EmilieRichmond/dolphin-emu-win7/Readme.md

 Linux, macOS, and recent Android devices.
 It's licensed under the terms of the GNU General Public License, version 2 or later (GPLv2+).

+I have readded support for Windows 7 by compiling with QT 5.15.

 Please read the [FAQ](https://dolphin-emu.org/docs/faq/) before using Dolphin.

 ## System Requirements